tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   * In both versions of DTLS extension negotiation is used to agree on the use of the CID feature and the CID values.
 In both versions the CID is carried in the DTLS record header (if negotiated).
-However, the way the CID is included in the record header differs between the two versions, which changes how the record payload protection is used.
+However, the way the CID is included in the record header differs between the two versions.

   * The use of the Post-Handshake message allows the client and the server to update their CIDs and those values are exchanged with confidentiality